 - Seek medical attention right away.

-It’s important to remember that time is of the essence when it comes to filing a personal injury claim following a boating accident in North Carolina.
+It is important to remember that time is of the essence when it comes to filing a personal injury claim following a boating accident in North Carolina.
 There are strict statutes of limitations that limit the amount of time you have to bring a claim; therefore, it is important to seek legal representation as soon as possible.
 Investigating the accident in a timely manner is important because evidence could degrade over time.

 Reporting a Boating or Watercraft Accident